4paradigm/OpenMLDB/docs/en/deploy/install_deploy.md

 - the deploy node has password-free login to other nodes
 - `rsync` is required
 - Python3 is required
-- Java is required on the node where Zookeeper and TaskManager are deployed
+- JRE (Java Runtime Environment) is required on the node where Zookeeper and TaskManager are deployed

 ### Download the OpenMLDB Deployment Package